cjohnson318/cjohnson318.github.io/_posts/2025-05-02-calling-c-from-lua.markdown

 gcc -shared -fPIC -I/opt/homebrew/Cellar/lua/5.4.7/include/lua -L/opt/homebrew/Cellar/lua/5.4.7/lib -llua5.4 -o myclib.so myclib.c
 ```

+The `-L` flag specifies the location of an external library, and the `-l` flag
+specifies the name of the shared library you want to link.
+These flags work
+together with the `-fPIC` flag, which generates *position-independent code*,
+so that the shared library can be loaded from any address, rather than a static
+one.
+The `-I` flag tells `gcc` where to look for header files, in this case,
+the Lua files we used so that the C code could interact with the Lua interpreter.

 ### Lua Code

-This code allows us to pull the "add" function from our C code, `myclib.c`, via the shared object.
+This code allows us to pull the `add` function from our C code, `myclib.c`, via the shared object, `myclib.so`, and call it from out Lua script.

 ```lua
 -- Require the module (assuming the shared library is named myclib.so/myclib.dll)